johbenrivcar/setedious/README.md

 The meanings of the connection options are:
 * connectionPoolLimit
-    * *Default: 5*.
-The maximum allowed number of simultaneous connections to the database. **setedious** automatically opens additional connections to the database if *execSql()* is called when all the existing connections are already busy.
-This might mean that more connections are opened than should be.
-However if set too low to handle the volume of requests for the application, this may result in a large queue of SQL requests waiting to be executed - see *Request queueing* below.
+    * *Default: 10*.
+The maximum allowed number of simultaneous connections to the database held in the connection pool.
+While the number of connections is below the limit, **setedious** automatically opens additional connections to the database if *execSql()* is called when all the existing connections are already busy with earlier requests.
+Without a limit this could mean that more connections are opened than is desirable, for example if occasional bursts of calls are made in quick succession.
+However if the limit is set too low to handle the general volume of requests for the application, this may result in a large queue of SQL requests buiding up - see *Request queueing* below.
 * includeMetadata
     * *Default: false*.
 If set to **true**, then per-field metadata is included in the returned dataset as separate fields in the *first row of the dataset only*.
 Each metadata field is named with a trailing underscore after the field name to which it relates.
 The first row of the dataset that contains actual data is the second row. *If no rows are returned, then no metadata is returned either*.
 * tedious